 Huawei’s Honor division has just announced its upcoming event on December 21st where the company is going to launch the new Honor 9 Youth Edition smartphone which was previously spotted listed by TENAA confirming the specifications and images of the device.
 China Telecom has also listed the device on their portal priced at 1999 Yuan (around $303) for the 4GB RAM + 32GB inbuilt storage capacity while the 4GB RAM + 64GB of inbuilt storage variant will cost 2399 yuan (around $363).

 The device comes with a glass back and will also have a 3.5mm audio jack.
 It will have a built-in 3000mAh battery according to China Telecom listing while it was 100mAh less on TENAA where it was showing it will have a 2900mAh battery.
-It will carry the connectivity options such as 4G LTE, Micro USB 2.0HS, WiFi, GPS, Bluetooth and others.
+It will carry connectivity options such as 4G LTE, Micro USB 2.0HS, WiFi, GPS, Bluetooth and others.
 A fingerprint scanner will also be available on the rear side of the device.
-It measures 151×71.9×7.6 mm and weights 149 grams.
-It will support multiple color options such as Magic Night Black, Magic Ocean Blue, Pearl White and Seagull Gray according to the China Telecom listing.
+It measures 151×71.9×7.6 mm and weighs 149 grams.
+It will support multiple colour options such as Magic Night Black, Magic Ocean Blue, Pearl White and Seagull Gray according to the China Telecom listing.